viblo/pymunk/docs/src/tutorials/SlideAndPinJoint.rst

     for ball in balls:
         draw_ball(screen, ball)

-However, as we use pygame in this example instead we can use the debug_draw method already included in Pymunk to simplify a bit.
-In that case we would first have to create a DrawOptions object with the options (mainly what surface to draw on)::
+However, as we use pygame in this example we can instead use the debug_draw method already included in Pymunk to simplify a bit.
+In that case we
+first have to create a DrawOptions object with the options (mainly what surface to draw on)::